 Racing Groom Hub

-Through the Racing Groom Hub, racing staff can access many discounts and offers from a range of organisations in the industry (including gymnasiums and physiotherapists), shops (including equestrian suppliers) and events.
+Through the Racing Groom Hub, racing staff can access many discounts and offers from a range of organisations in the industry, including equestrian suppliers.

 There are generous national awards with prize money offered in recognition of the outstanding work of racing staff, as well as the opportunity to win cash prizes if your horse is the Best Turned Out on racedays.